 What You'll Learn

 Although topics may be subject to change, you will study a mix of four core units and one optional unit.
-Units include topics such as: Principles and Applications of Science (exam unit); Science Investigation Skills (exam unit); and Laboratory Techniques and their Application.
-All units are designed as a basis to review and refine your higher order skills and methodologies for scientific work.
+Units include topics such as principles and applications of Science (exam unit); science investigation skills (exam unit); and laboratory techniques and their application.
+All units are designed as a basis to review and refine your higher-order skills and methods for scientific work.

 Standard entry to this course requires one positive reference.
 It is desirable that you can demonstrate 90% attendance at your last place of work or study.
-A GCSE in a Science subject at grade 4 (C) or above is required, plus three other GCSE’s at grade 4 (C) or above.
+A GCSE in a Science subject at grade 4 (C) or above is required, plus three other GCSE’s at grade 4 (C) or above including English and maths.